 COMPOSER · MULTI-INSTRUMENTALIST

-Jordan currently resides in Los Angeles and is busy pursuing his own creative endeavors with 5k Music Inc. as well as collaborating with such composers as Didier Lean Rachou, Anton Sanko, David Robbins, Jake Monaco, and Jeff Sudakin.
-Such collaborative efforts have afforded Jordan the opportunity to compose additional music for the PBS documentary, “E.O.
-Wilson: Of Ants and Men,” nominated for an Emmy in the Outstanding Music and Sound category and to work as an orchestrator and score mixer on the 16-time Emmy winning series, Deadliest Catch (Discovery), as well as on many other unscripted series for the Discovery network.
-Jordan’s work as a composer, orchestrator, sound designer, session player, and mixer can be heard on HBO, Discovery, FOX, National Geographic, History, Netflix, PBS, Pivot, and more.
+Jordan currently resides in Los Angeles and is busy pursuing his own creative endeavors with 5k Music Inc. as well as collaborating with such composers as Tyler Bates, Didier Lean Rachou, Anton Sanko, David Robbins, and Jake Monaco.
+Jordan’s work as a composer, orchestrator, sound designer, session player, and mixer can be heard on HBO, ABC, Shudder, USA, Discovery, FOX, FX, National Geographic, MTV, YouTube Premium, History, Netflix, PBS, Pivot, and more.

-When not working on music, Jordan enjoys indulging his passions for photography, distance hiking, disk golf, reading, and fine whiskey.
+When not working on music, Jordan enjoys spending time with his wife and cats and indulging his passions for photography, distance hiking, disk golf, reading, and fine whiskey.
 Jordan holds a BA in English and Jazz Piano/Composition from the University of Vermont and an MFA in Film Composition from Columbia College Chicago.